Nuclear fuel cycle: Mining

 Uranium ore can be extracted through conventional mining in open pit and underground methods similar to those used for mining other metals.
 In-situ leach mining methods also are used to mine uranium in the United States.
 In this technology, uranium is leached from the in-place ore through an array of regularly spaced wells and is then recovered from the leach solution at a surface plant.
 Uranium ores in the United States typically range from about 0.05 to 0.3% uranium oxide (U3O8).
 Some uranium deposits developed in other countries are of higher grade and are also larger than deposits mined in the United States.
 Uranium is also present in very low-grade amounts (50 to 200 parts per million) in some domestic phosphate-bearing deposits of marine origin.
 Because very large quantities of phosphate-bearing rock are mined for the production of wet-process phosphoric acid used in high analysis fertilizers and other phosphate chemicals, at some phosphate processing plants the uranium, although present in very low concentrations, can be economically recovered from the process stream.

 Milling

-Mined uranium ores normally are processed by grinding the ore materials to a uniform particle size and then treating the ore to extract the uranium by chemical leaching.
-The milling process commonly yields dry powder-form material consisting of natural uranium, "yellowcake", which is sold on the uranium market as U3O8.
-Note that the material isn't always yellow.